The Next Energy Leader in Mexico

 This profile is part of a paid investor education campaign.*

 International Frontier Resources Corporation (TSXV:IFR,OTCQB:IFRTF) is a Canadian-based oil and gas company with a proven track record for advancing projects.
-IFR is currently focused on the development of oil and gas assets in Mexico’s premier Tampico-Misantla Basin.
-The company represents a limited number of opportunities to invest in a publicly-traded company in Mexico’s oil and gas sector.
+Through its Mexican joint venture partnership, IFR is currently focused on the development of oil and gas assets in Mexico’s premier Tampico-Misantla Basin.
+The company is among the few opportunities to invest in a publicly-traded company in Mexico’s oil and gas sector.

-Unprecedented Opportunity: Mexico’s Energy Reform and Exceptional Assets
+Unprecedented Opportunity: Mexico’s Energy Reform and World Class Assets

-Mexico’s Energy Reform and world-class oil field assets represent one of the largest, unprecedented energy investment opportunities in the world today.
+Mexico’s Energy Reform and its world-class oil field assets represent one of the largest, unprecedented energy investment opportunities available today.

 Mexico ranks as the third largest oil producer in the Western Hemisphere and holds the region’s fourth largest oil reserves.
-For nearly 80 years, state-owned PEMEX was the only player in country’s oil and gas industry.
-That monopoly came to end in 2013 when the government initiated Energy Reform legislation allowing for foreign investment in the country’s oil and gas sector.
+For nearly 80 years, state-owned PEMEX was the only player in the country’s oil and gas industry.
+In 2013, the Mexican government initiated energy reform legislation toward ending that monopoly and allow for foreign investment in the country’s oil and gas sector.

 Securing First Mover Advantage with Mexican Partnership

-IFR is leveraging the extensive operational experience and strategic partnerships to build a strong foundation in Mexico.
+IFR is leveraging its extensive operational experience and strategic partnerships to build a strong foundation in Mexico.

-IFR has partnered with Grupo Idesa, one of the largest petrochemical companies in Mexico.
-In operation for more than 60 years, the company produces and sells petrochemicals into a range of Mexican and international industries.
-Together the companies have formed Tonalli Energia, a 50/50 venture which holds the Tecolutla Block in the world class petroleum province of the Tampico-Misantla Basin.
-The concession was awarded to Tonalli Energia during onshore bid round 1.3 under Mexico’s oil and gas energy reform.
+IFR has partnered with Grupo IDESA, one of the largest petrochemical companies in Mexico.
+In operation for more than 60 years, Grupo IDESA produces and sells petrochemicals into a range of Mexican and international industries.
+Together, the companies formed Tonalli Energia, a 50/50 joint venture which holds the Tecolutla block in the world class petroleum province of the Tampico-Misantla Basin.
+The concession was awarded to Tonalli Energia during onshore Bid Round 1.3 under Mexico’s oil and gas energy reform.

 - First mover advantage in one of the largest energy investment opportunities in the world.

-- Industry-leading joint venture Tonalli Energia, a 50/50 partnership, combines IFR’s Canadian geoscience, engineering, and finance with Grupo Idesa’s Mexican regulatory, engineering, and logistics team.
+- Industry-leading joint venture, Tonalli Energia, combines IFR’s Canadian geoscience, engineering and finance with the in-country expertise of petrochemical leader Grupo IDESA, including the latter’s Mexican regulatory, engineering and logistics team.

-- Initial Asset: Tecolutla Block, a vastly underdeveloped mature field in world-class Tampcio-Misantla Basin.
+- Operates the onshore Tecolutla block, a vastly underdeveloped mature field in the world-class Tampico-Misantla Basin.

 - Development underway with near-term production and cash flow.